dedoussis/asynction/example/README.md

 To connect to the bonus `/admin` Socket.IO namespace, use the `token` URL query param when accessing the client app: <http://localhost:3000?token=admin>.

+Server generated docs can be accessed at <http://localhost:5000/docs>.

 ## Mock server

 ```console